Mfarzana/docker-learning/day3_Dockerfile/README.md

 ## Goals
-- Push Java Web App In D
+- Push Java Web App In Docker Hub
 - Create Dockerfile
 - Build a Docker image from Dockerfile
 - Run image
+## Push Java Web App In Docker Hub

 ## Dockerfile
 Docker builds images automatically by reading the instructions from a Dockerfile